Suped

 BIMI-controlled logo

 The visible image comes from the SVG URL in your BIMI DNS record.
-Change the l= value, verify the file, and wait for Yahoo to fetch the new asset.
+Change the l= value, replace the certificate when used, and wait for Yahoo to process the new asset.

-1. Evidence: A valid BIMI TXT record exists for the domain.
+1. Evidence: A valid BIMI TXT record and enforced DMARC policy exist.

 2. Control: You own the hosted SVG and DNS record.